prisma-collective/docs/content/processes/evaluation/a. Introduction.md

 ### Responsibilities
 We hold ourselves accountable to answering the following questions:
-1. What are alternate forms of data on diverse value contributions?
+1. What forms of data can be generated on diverse value contributions?
 How best can they be authentically reflected?
 2. How can a regenerative evaluation process be conducted?
 What does the system look like?
 3. Can multi-capital forms of value reading enable holistic evaluation?
-What does that look like
+How can complexity be retained in this process without being overwhelming?
-4. Can the threshold for active, playful participation in the evaluation processes be lowered?
+4. Can the threshold for active, playful co-creation of the evaluation processes be lowered?
 Which tools & practices enable this?

 ## **Implementation**